Inside the Hawai‘i Field Course Transformation

 Denise

 This is my seventh season teaching systems and sustainability, both in the classroom and abroad.
-I learn everyday from the students that I have had the pleasure to encounter over these years and to hear them reflect on how they continue to use this toolkit in their academic and community experiences.
+I learn every day from the students that I have had the pleasure to encounter over these years and to hear them reflect on how they continue to use this toolkit in their academic and community experiences.
 I view this project as a stepping stone to broadening the reach of the transformative learnings I have been able to share with students over the years.

 Steve